 Outward Bound family expeditions are once-in-a-lifetime opportunities to experience the great outdoors with the people you love.
 These eye-opening adventures provide a new and exciting place to bond as a family, improve communication, and cultivate a shared sense of natural wonder as you explore some of the nation’s most pristine wilderness areas together.

-During this course, students backpack up to three days in the Pisgah National Forest of western North Carolina where they will learn safety precautions for backcountry foot travel, how to find campsites, navigate varied terrain, use a map and compass, as well as how to do these activities responsibly using Leave No Trace principles.
-Equally important will be time spent learning conflict resolution, communication styles, leadership and team-building, which will deepen further the relationship between parent and child.
-After practicing these skills, the instructors will step back and let the crew work together to collectively navigate through the wilderness where they will be rewarded with stunning misty mountain vistas.
+During this course, parent-child pairs backpack up to three days in Pisgah National Forest of Western North Carolina where they will learn to travel in the backcountry, navigate varied terrain with a map and compass and how to do these activities responsibly using Leave No Trace principles.
+Equally important will be time spent learning conflict resolution skills, communication styles, how to lead and how to be a team player.
+After the crew has practiced these skills the Instructors will step back and let the group work together to navigate through the wilderness where they will be rewarded with stunning misty mountain vistas.

-Near the end of every course, students will participate in an adapted version of the Outward Bound solo experience.
+Near the end of every course, students will participate in an adapted version of the Outward Bound Solo experience.
 Parent and child duos will separate from their crew to be alone together for a period of time, generally overnight.
-During this time, Instructors assign each duo to their own individual campsite within a designated area.
+During this time, instructors assign each duo with their own individual campsite within a designated area.
 These areas are both secluded and within hearing distance of other group members and instructors for safety.
 Students will be given all of the necessary gear, food, water and skills to complete this portion of the course.
-They will also know the location of their Instructors’ solo site should they need to contact them for any reason, and instructors will be monitoring students closely during this experience.
-The duo will last no longer than 24 hours.
-This experience is a great opportunity for families to relax, recharge, connect and reflect on their course after having had long days of strenuous group activities.
+They will also know the location of their instructors’ campsite should they need to contact them for any reason.
+Instructors will be monitoring students closely during this time and the Duo will last no longer than 24 hours.
+This experience is a great opportunity for families to relax, recharge, connect and reflect on their course after long days of strenuous group activities.

 Blue Ridge Mountains, NC